Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Preliminaries and tools

-Before describing their top-down coloring framework, we need to introduce some more terminology.
+Now we are almost ready to define a {\em top-down $(\p,q)$-coloring algorithm} for finding a $T$-admissible $(\p,q)$-coloring of the links $L$.
+We first need to introduce some more terminology.
 If we choose a vertex $r\in V$ to be the root of tree $T$, we can think of $T$ as an arborescence, with all edges oriented away from the root.
-For a link $\ell=uv$ in $L$, a {\em least common ancestor} (henceforth LCA) of $\ell$ is the vertex $w$ that has edge-disjoint directed paths to $u$ and $v$ in $T$.
-An edge $e$ is an ancestor of $f$ if there is a directed path from $e$ to $f$ in $T$.
+For a link $\ell=uv$ in $L$, a {\em least common ancestor} of $u$ and $v$, denoted by $LCA(\ell)$, is the vertex $s$ that has edge-disjoint directed paths to $u$ and $v$ in $T$.
+An edge $e \in T$ is an ancestor of $f \in T$ if there is a directed path containing both $e$ and $f$.
+(Note that $e$ is an ancestor of itself.)
+By {\em LCA order}, we mean the partial ordering of the links according to their LCAs (i.e., if $LCA(\ell)$ is higher than $LCA(\ell')$, then $\ell < \ell'$ in the partial order).
+For a link $\ell = uv$ where $s = LCA(\ell)$, we use $\Lu$ to denote the edges in $T$ on the path from $s$ to $u$ and $\Rv$ for the edges in $T$ on the path from $s$ to $v$.

+In each iteration of a top-down $(\p,q)$-coloring algorithm, we choose a link $\ell\in L$ and color $\ell$ with $\pel$ different colors from a set of $q$ available colors, $\{c_1,\ldots,c_q\}$.
+There are two key requirements: (i) the links are chosen in any order that respects the LCA order, and (ii) we continue until all links are colored.

-The \textit{naive coloring algorithm with factor $\frac{p}{q}$} is an algorithm that colors each link $\ell\in L$ with $p$ different colors for some $p\in\mathbb{Z}_+$ from a set of $q\in \mathbb{Z}_+$ available colors $\{c_1,\ldots,c_q\}$.
-In each iteration of a naive coloring algorithm with factor $\frac{p}{q}$, we give a link $p$ different colors.
-Hence in any iteration of the algorithm we have a partial coloring of the links.
-For a partial coloring of the links, $e\in T$ and $i\in \{1,\ldots,q\}$, we say $e$ \textit{received} color $c_i$ if there is a link $\ell$ such that $e\in P_\ell$ and $\ell$ has color $c_i$ as one of its $p$ colors.
-Otherwise we say $e$ is \textit{missing} color $c_i$.
-When coloring $\ell$ we say $e$ \textit{receives a new color $c$} if for $e\in P_\ell$, edge $e$ was missing $c$ before this iteration of the algorithm, and $\ell$ has $c$ as one of its $p$ colors. \begin{definition} A {\em top-down coloring algorithm with factor $\frac{p}{q}$} is a naive coloring algorithm with factor $\frac{p}{q}$ that respects the LCA ordering of the links (i.e., a link $\ell\in L$ is colored only if all the link $\ell'\in L$, which have higher LCA in $T$ are already colored). \end{definition}
+After each iteration of a top-down $(\p,q)$-coloring algorithm, we have a $(\p,q)$-coloring of the links, and if some links are not yet colored, we sometimes refer to this as a {\em partial $(\p,q)$-coloring} of the links.
+For a partial coloring of the links, $e \in T$ and $ i \in \{1,\ldots, q\}$, we say color $c_i$ is {\em missing} for edge $e$ if no links in $\cov(e)$ have been colored with $c_i$.
+When coloring link $\ell$ with $c_i$ as one of its $\pel$ colors, we say $e$ {\em receives a new color $c_i$} or {\em color $c_i$ is new for edge $e$} if $e\in P_\ell$ and edge $e$ was missing $c_i$ before this iteration of the algorithm.